Microscopic, mesoscopic, and macroscopic descriptions of the Euler alignment system with adaptive communication strength: Well-posedness of the agent based model

-Let us recall our main assumptions which will be relevant here: the velocity averaging satisfies the integral representation \eqref{uavg_integral_representation} and the kernel $\Phi_{\rho^N}$ is smooth.
-Written in the terms of the discrete empirical data $\rho^N, \u^N$, the velocity averaging becomes:

-From Proposition \ref{prop:regularity_velocity_averaging}, $\uavgN$ inherits the regularity of the kernel and, in particular, satisfies \eqref{reg1_uavg}.
-For the remainder of this section, we will use $C := C(k,M)$ to denote a constant depending on $k$ and $M$.
-For instance, the inherited regularity of velocity averaging \eqref{reg1_uavg} can be written: $\|\partial^k \uavgN \|_{\infty} \leq C$.
-The constant $C$ may change line by line.
-Consider the following regularized version of \eqref{SM_microscopic}:
+Let us recall that the kernel satisfies the standing regularity assumptions \eqref{reg1_kernel} and \eqref{reg2_kernel}.
+Thus, from Lemma \ref{prop:regularity_velocity_averaging}, $\uavgN$ inherits the regularity of the kernel and, in particular, satisfies \eqref{reg1_uavg}.
+For the remainder of this section, we will use $C$ to denote a constant depending on $k$ only and may change line by line.